-Daniel B. Lifschitz is an Associate at Johnson & Johnson
+Daniel B. Lifschitz is a Senior Associate at Johnson & Johnson

 Mr. Lifschitz has spent his career specializing in copyright and entertainment law.
 While in law school, he earned the top grades in his class for both Copyright Law and International Copyright Law, was awarded the 2012 Paul Miller Scholarship from the Los Angeles Copyright Society, had his scholarship on intellectual property published in Loyola's International and Comparative Law Review, and graduated with honors from Loyola's Entertainment Law Concentration.
 In practice, he has litigated industry-leading cases on a variety of copyright law issues, including pre-1972 sound recordings, mechanical licenses, and anti-bootlegging protections.
 He has also taken analytical lead on a number of class actions involving underpayment or non-payment of royalties to artists.